 Bitinfi is a crypto exchange from Hong Kong that launched in 2018.

 If you look at the trading volume of this platform, it is worrying.
-We don’t have any data from coinmarketcap.com to rely on, but CoinGecko reported that the 24 hour trading volume on the date of writing this review (19 November 2019) was 0 (nothing).
+We don’t have any data from coinmarketcap.com to rely on, but CoinGecko reported that the 24 hour trading volume on the date of writing this review (19 November 2019), as well as the date of last updating this review (16 March 2020) was 0 (nothing).
 Naturally, this info is quite worrying.
 It shows that there is a risk that this platform will have to shut down in the near future.
 So, if you’re a potential user of the platform, be careful.

 As far as we can tell, US-investors can trade at this trading platform.
 US-investors should however always try to figure out themselves whether there are any problems arising from their trading at one or several international crypto exchanges.
 Sometimes, state laws stand in the way for certain US-investors’ international crypto trading.